Nystik-gh/Novel-AI-Enhancements/README.md

 -   Violentmonkey for Chrome
 -   Violentmonkey for Firefox

+> [!Note]
-Note: Greasemonkey is not currently supported.
+> Greasemonkey is not currently supported.
 The script does not work on Greasemonkey, and I have very little interest in figuring out why.
 If you're a Greasemonkey user and want to make it work, you're welcome to investigate and contribute fixes.

 ## Mobile Compatibility